omarcv07/Mercado-Libre-App/backend/README.md

 ## Enviroment

--   This enviroment is using under prettier and eslint rule code styles
+-   This enviroment is under prettier and eslint rule code styles